 8. Do Practice, Practice, Practice

 It’s no secret: Practice makes perfect!
 Each day you should be practicing your responses (especially to the tricky interview questions).
-You know what’s coming your way so it’s time to tear off the band-aid and embrace the opportunity to get ahead of the game.
+Know the most popular interview questions in advance.
+You need to know what’s coming your way so tear off the band-aid and embrace the opportunity to get ahead of the game.
 If you’re a visual learner try outlining your answers on paper so that you have a visual point of reference in your mind.

 9. Do Know Your Interviewers